ArneBinder/pie-datasets/dataset_builders/hf/scidtb_argmin/README.md

 This work is (partly) supported by the Spanish Government under the Mar´ıa de Maeztu Units of Excellence Programme (MDM-2015-0502). (p.
 49)

-List the people involved in collecting the dataset and their affiliation(s).
-If funding information is known, include it here.

 ### Licensing Information